phpsquad/domain-maker/readme.md

 ### Routing
-A standard route file is created when you create a domain via the command.
+A standard route file is created when you create a domain via the `domain:make:domain` command.
 >Routes are discovered automatically via the DomainRouteServiceProvider

 To create subsequent route files use: